Discover what Indians really love to eat, beyond the clichéd naan and butter chicken, in Dubai's oldest, most vibrant Indian neighbourhood.

 Allergens Key: Contains G-Gluten; D-Dairy; N-Nuts; M-Meat (Beef/Lamb); P-Poultry; F-Fish; S-Shellfish.
 We regret that there may not be substitutes for dishes.
 Even if specific dishes do not contain these ingredients, we cannot guarantee against cross-contamination of allergens in the restaurant kitchens.

-At the bus stop near TouchMate Quality Computers Service Center on Khalid Bin Al Waleed Street, Bur Dubai.
+Right outside TouchMate Quality Computers Service Center on Khalid Bin Al Waleed Street, Bur Dubai.
 Diagonally across from Royal Ascot Hotel.
 Please be on time, we don’t wait for latecomers!

 GPS link: https://goo.gl/maps/KazBGnGku1ERwCH5A

 Given the heavy traffic, limited parking and different starting and ending locations, we strongly recommend that you take the metro rather than driving to the trail.
 If you plan to take a taxi, please budget extra time for traffic.

 Yes, we’d love to serve you and any companions on a private tour!
 We need a minimum of 2 people and a maximum of 6 to run this tour as a private experience.
 You may book out an existing date on our tour calendar as a private tour if no one else has already booked spots on it.
 Alternatively, please email us at firstname.lastname@example.org with your preferred dates so we may schedule a private tour for you.

 Absolutely!
 This tour is mostly vegetarian (not vegan though) except for 1 chicken dish.